-While plenty of designers will tell you that creating a gallery wall is a difficult process, I want to tell you:
+While plenty of designers will tell you that creating a photo wall is a difficult process, I want to tell you:

 It’s not difficult, I promise.

 Skip the tracing and cutting and template steps– there is no need!
-There are so many different types and styles of gallery walls, that you really can’t go wrong.
+There are so many gallery wall ideas, styles, and types that you really can’t go wrong.
 The most important thing is having a straight line.
 Have a tape measure?
 Yes?
 Perfect!
-Grab a collection of your favorite art and/or Fracture prints and let’s go!
+Grab a collection of your favorite art, photo wall arrangement or standalone Fracture prints and let’s go!

-We’ve created a few gallery walls in our space– all of them wildly different depending on my mood and budget.
-The size and amount of art are undoubtedly influenced by any and all books on minimalism that I’ve recently read.
+We’ve created a few gallery walls in our space– all of them wildly different depending on my mood and budget, and trending gallery wall idea I might be inspired by.
+The size and amount of art in my gallery wall layout are undoubtedly influenced by any and all books on minimalism that I’ve recently read.

-The thing is, you don’t need A LOT of art to create a good gallery wall, you just need a few pieces that you love!
-Or many pieces– depending on how filled in you want your wall to be.
+The thing is, you don’t need A LOT of art to create a good gallery wall layout, you just need a few pieces that you love!
+Or many pieces– depending on how filled in you want your photo wall to be.

 A Brief History

-On our past gallery walls, we had A LOT of art on the walls.
-The first gallery wall I created in my home was a hodge-podge of whatever art and photos we could find inside mostly thrifted frames.
+On our past photo walls, we had A LOT of art in the gallery wall layout.
+One of the first gallery wall ideas I came up with and created in my home was a hodge-podge of whatever art and photos we could find inside mostly thrifted frames.
 We’ll call it a *super budget funky and cluttered art gallery wall.*

 For the second gallery wall we created in our home, we wanted a bit more of a rhyme and reason to the wall.
 It was still a bit funky, but slowly moving into a more refined zone for sure.
 We had stepped up our art game a bit by thoughtfully collecting a few pieces that were sentimental.

-This newest wall we created is perfect for the current state of our lives.
+This newest gallery wall idea is perfect for the current state of our lives.
 It’s minimalistic, without being boring or barren.
 It was crazy easy to put together (and fun too!).
 And it’s personal– a series of artwork that shows us and our love for and in the world.

 Simple tips on how to create the perfect gallery wall for your home!